Ultimate San Francisco Bucket List: 125+ Things to Do in SF

 5. Walk Lovers Lane, the oldest footpath in the Presidio.
 This is a .6 mile completely paved path, but keep your eye out for the art installation by Andy Goldsworthy near the south end of the trail.
 This is a popular place for photo session!
 (Presidio) ✅

 8. Marshall’s Beach is located just north of Baker Beach and is only accessible by the Batteries to Bluffs trail either from Golden Gate Overlook or Baker Beach.
-This beach at times is inaccessible due to the tides, but is a great sunset spot.
-It’s also a nude friendly beach (Presidio) ✅
+This beach, at times, is inaccessible due to the tides, but it is a great sunset spot.
+It’s also a nude-friendly beach (Presidio) ✅

 9. As mentioned above, the Batteries to Bluffs Trail is an awesome hike that doesn’t require you to leave the city!
 It’s roughly 2 miles round trip with a mix of coastal pathways, staircases, and consistently gorgeous views (Presidio) ✅